pagespace/pagespace/docs/user-guide/site-settings.md

 Field              | Description
 -------------------|-------------------
-Site name          | This is likely to be used in templates to display name of the site Description        | A short description of the web site.
-May be used for the web site's meta description, used by search engines
+Site name          | This is likely to be used in templates to display name of the site Description        | A short description of the website.
+May be used for the website's meta description, used by search engines
-Default page       | If not page in a site uses the URL `/`, this will determine what page is displayed when visiting the web site's domain directly.
+Default page       | If not page in a site uses the URL `/`, this will determine what page is displayed when visiting the website's domain directly.
 Analytics code     | Analytics code snippet (such as Google analytics) to track page visits.